Dear readers of ADxS.org, please forgive the disruption.

 4.1.3.
 Type C personality

-In the Type C personality occurs more frequently:
+Type C personality occurs more frequently:

-• A higher sense of shame and lower body image correlate with a higher cortisol stress response.27
+• A higher sense of shame and a lower body image correlate with a higher cortisol stress response.27

-• The Type C personality is described as somewhat more anxious.11 We consider the attribution of aggressiveness mentioned there to be questionable.
+• The type C personality is described as somewhat more anxious.11 We consider the attribution of aggressiveness mentioned there to be questionable.

 4.1.3.2.
 Excessive cortisol stress response in type C personality